amylour/irish_wildlife_matchup/README.md

 The game site will have a clean layout with every feature identifiable and interactive.

-  - On loading, the game page will display a modal window front and centre for the user to immediately start the game (click the 'Start Game' button).
+  - On loading, the game page will display a modal window front and centre for the user to immediately start the game (click the 'Tick' button).
 This window will also offer an optional input section to enter the user's name.
 A 'tick' icon submits the name.
-An 'x' in the top, right corner exits the window.
   - The gameboard is situated in the center of the screen with the default size of 4x3 displayed.
   - A toggle button is displayed top right of the game screen to control the Light/Dark mode.
-  - Volume controls are situated above the gameboard to the right.
+  - An audio control is situated above the gameboard to the right.
-  - Timer and moves counter are located above the gameboard to the left.
+  - Timer and moves counter are located above the gameboard to the left for larger screens and on top for smaller screens.
   - A reset button is located centered, below the cards on the gameboard.
   - The gameboard is centered over background art of an Irish landscape which changes to reflect the Light/Dark mode.
 ### Wireframes